11 Key Cybersecurity Factors Every Board of Directors Needs to Know

 Every Board needs to ensure that a designated member has a clear understanding of the organization’s risk posture and controls with regards to cybersecurity.
 The Board of Directors should not be shy when it comes to requesting information about cybersecurity from management.
 Here is a list of cybersecurity information that every Board of Directors should consider requesting.

 - Statement of Applicable Laws, Regulations, and Obligations – The Board of Directors needs to understand what legal, regulatory, and contractual obligations apply to the organization with respect to cybersecurity.
 This is especially important because new cybersecurity-related laws have emerged rapidly.
 A qualified cyber attorney should evaluate the organization’s regulatory and contractual obligations with respect to cybersecurity.
 This assessment should take into account the company’s industry, geographic areas of service, type and volume of information stored, key existing contracts, insurance coverage, and any other factors that counsel believes is relevant.
-Then, counsel should produce a written statement summarizing the organization’s obligations with respect to cybersecurity, as detailed in the previous section.
+Then, counsel should produce a written statement summarizing the organization’s obligations with respect to cybersecurity.
 This statement should be reviewed and updated annually so that the Board can ensure that the organization remains up-to-date with respect to legal obligations.

 - Inventory of Data – The Board needs to be aware (at a high level) of the volume and types of sensitive data that the organization stores.
 It is wise to request a high-level inventory of the sensitive data that the organization stores, along with information about where it is stored and who may access it.
 This inventory will also be necessary for counsel to produce an accurate statement of applicable laws, regulations, standards and obligations.
 To simplify this report, the organization can classify data into categories based on regulatory requirements and security risks.